Helping 50 million children lead healthier lives by 2030

 Parents and caregivers need help to raise kids with healthier eating and lifestyle habits.
 We develop programs and online services to provide them with nutritional knowledge, healthy recipes and practical tips.

-In 2018, Nestlé for Healthier Kids programs reached 29 million children in 86 countries around the world.
+In 2019, Nestlé for Healthier Kids programs around the world reached out to 27.2 million children in 85 countries.

 Here are some examples: